TraceFantome/aegis-onsit/README.md

 - Publish reports on findings for public review

 ## Civic/NGO Alignment
-This is a **non-commercial project** aligned with civic transparency and investigative journalism.
+This is a **non-commercial project** aligned with civic transparency and investigative research.
-All outputs will be openly published for public benefit.
+All outputs are published openly for public benefit.

 ---

 ## Usage

 Clone the repo:
 ```bash
 git clone https://github.com/TraceFantome/aegis-onsit.git
 cd aegis-onsit